Xilinx/finn/docs/finn/getting_started.rst

 * (optional) A PYNQ board with a network connection
    * the ``bitstring`` package must be installed on the PYNQ: ``sudo pip3 install bitstring``
 * (optional) An Alveo board, and a working Vitis 2020.1 installation if you want to use Vitis and Alveo (see `Alveo first-time setup`_ below)

+We also recommend running the FINN compiler on a system with sufficiently strong hardware, as follows:

+**RAM.**
+Depending on your target FPGA platform, your system must have sufficient RAM to be able to run Vivado/Vitis synthesis for that part.
+See [this page](https://www.xilinx.com/products/design-tools/vivado/memory.html) for more information.

+* For targeting Zynq and Zynq UltraScale+ parts, at least 8 GB is recommended.
+  Larger parts may require up to 16 GB.
+* For targeting Alveo parts with Vitis, at least 64 GB RAM is recommended.

+**CPU.**
+FINN can parallelize HLS synthesis and several other operations for different layers, so using a multi-core CPU is recommended.
+However, this should be balanced against the memory usage as a high degree of parallelization will require more memory.
+See the ``NUM_DEFAULT_WORKERS`` environment variable below for more on how to control the degree of parallelization.

+**Storage.**
+While going through the build steps, FINN will generate many files as part of the process.
+For larger networks, you may need 10s of GB of space for the temporary files generated during the build.
+By default, these generated files will be placed under ``/tmp/finn_dev_<username>``.
+You can override this location by using the ``FINN_HOST_BUILD_DIR`` environment variable.
+Mapping the generated file dir to a fast SSD will result in quicker builds.

 Running FINN in Docker
 ======================